mrlonis/maven-spotless-hooks/README.md

 ##### Profile Content

 Below is the content of the PowerShell profile.
 This profile will give you dynamic functions, aptly named `java8`, `java11`, `java17`, and `java21` to set the JAVA_HOME environment variable to the correct version of Java.
 You can then run these functions in PowerShell to switch between Java versions at will in the CLI.

-However, this **ONLY** works in an `Administrator PowerShell` session.
+> **Note**: This **ONLY** works in an `Administrator PowerShell` session.
+This is a Windows security limitation.
+Standard user shells cannot persist environment variables machine-wide.

 ```powershell
 $global:JAVA_8_PATH = 'C:\Program Files\Eclipse Adoptium\jdk-8.0.442.6-hotspot' # Replace with your correct version